 Waiting for Coin’s dad in Kennedy Town.

-Nothing like a Filipino meal on a foreign land!
+Nothing like a Filipino meal on foreign land!

 Traveling is much better when there’s leisure walking involved.

 Aimless meandering is the loveliest form of getting lost abroad.
 Sure, it gets painful for the toes after a while but it’s also such a raw and untainted way to experience the land as it is — literally!
 We got a chance to look over the town, going around Kennedy, Aberdeen and finally to Hong Kong University’s grounds.